 New commitments by sector department

-KfW IPEX-Bank plays an active role in driving the transition to sustainable economic and environmental development in Germany, Europe and worldwide.
-To support this process of transformation, it provides individual medium and long-term financing solutions, especially for future technologies.
-In so doing, KfW IPEX-Bank fosters advances in technology, with the aim of improving economic, environmental and social conditions around the world through transformation of the economy and society.
-Environmental and climate protection projects across all sector departments totalled EUR 2.9 billion (17% of commitments).
+KfW IPEX-Bank plays an active part in driving the transition to sustainable economic and ecological development in Germany, Europe and worldwide.
+Through its financing activities the bank fosters advances in technology, with the aim of improving economic, environmental and social conditions around the world through transformation of the economy and society.
+Environmental and climate change mitigation projects across all sector departments totalled 15% of commitments.

 Economic and financial results

-KfW IPEX-Bank GmbH is a legally independent and separate reporting entity which undertakes all export and project finance market transactions.
-In the past financial year it achieved operating income before risk provisions and valuations of EUR 243 million.
-Due to the impact of the coronavirus crisis, the valuation result significantly exceeded the planned figure and standard risk costs, resulting in a profit from operating activities before taxes of EUR 47 million.
+KfW IPEX-Bank GmbH is a legally independent and separate reporting entity which undertakes all of the Group’s export and project finance market transactions.
+In the past financial year, it achieved operating income before risk provisions and valuations of EUR 273 million, resulting in profit from operating activities before taxes of EUR 135 million.

-KfW's Export and Project Finance business sector, which KfW IPEX-Bank manages, shows a similar picture.
-Operating income before valuations of EUR 540 million, after offsetting risk provisions and valuations, resulted in a contribution of EUR 99 million to the consolidated earnings of KfW.
-Therefore, even in a year of exceptional challenges triggered by coronavirus, KfW IPEX-Bank remains a key source of revenue within KfW Group, and thus contributes to ensuring KfW's long-term promotional capacity.
+KfW's Export and Project Finance business sector, which KfW IPEX-Bank manages, shows an even more positive picture.
+Operating income before risk provisions and valuations of EUR 540 million, after offsetting a net positive result from risk provisions in lending business and valuations, enabled KfW IPEX-Bank to contribute EUR 622 million to the consolidated earnings of KfW.
+Therefore, even in a year of exceptional challenges triggered by coronavirus, KfW IPEX-Bank remains a key source of income for KfW Group, and thus contributes to ensuring KfW's long-term promotional capacity.

-The volume of lending of the Export and Project Finance business sector increased to EUR 67,5 billion at year-end 2020 (previous year: EUR 69.1 billion).
+The volume of lending of the Export and Project Finance business sector amounted to EUR 68.5 billion at year-end 2021 (previous year: EUR 67.5 billion).

-The information contained in this online Annual Report 2020 is based on KfW IPEX-Bank’s Management Report 2020, which you can download (in German, English version will follow soon).
-Should this online Annual Report 2020, despite the great care taken in preparation of its content, contain any contradictions or errors compared to the Management Report, KfW IPEX-Bank’s Management Report 2020 takes priority.
+The information contained in this online Annual Report 2021 is based on KfW IPEX-Bank’s Management Report 2021, which you can download .
+Should this online Annual Report 2021, despite the great care taken in preparation of its content, contain any contradictions or errors compared to the Management Report, KfW IPEX-Bank’s Management Report 2021 takes priority.